torquebox/torquebox.org/news/2012-01-06-torquebox-2-0-0-beta2-released.md

 any difference in your application, unless you have already had to work around VFS issues.
 In that case, you'll want to remove the workarounds.
 We still have to use VFS internally to communicate with AS7, so it is possible that there are places where vfs: urls are still bleeding through to ruby.

+As part of this change, the `torquebox-vfs` gem has been retired.
+If you have it listed in a `Gemfile` or manually require it in your code, you'll need to remove those references.

-If you see any, please let us know.
+If you see any issues, please [let us know][JIRA].

 # What's next?